-"Type A" - Initial Analysis and Proving Period have demonstrated that the Non- Project Water source complies with Introduction Standards and is below Delivery Standards prior to mixing with the CAP water for all constituents listed in Appendix A:
+"Type A" - Initial Analysis and Proving Period have demonstrated that the Non-Project Water source complies with Introduction Standards and is below Delivery Standards prior to mixing with the CAP water for all constituents listed in Appendix A. Non-Project water sources classified as Type A must:

-- Annual sampling of constituents listed in Table A-1 and regulated constituents listed in Table A-2 - Sampling once every three years for unregulated constituents listed in Table A-2 - A verified exceedance of any constituent will result in the appropriate reclassification of that Non-Project Water source
+- conduct annual sampling of constituents listed in Table A-1, regulated constituents listed in Table A-2, and microbiology analyses (Table A-2); - sample once every three years for unregulated constituents listed in Table A-2.

+A verified exceedance of any constituent will result in the appropriate reclassification of that Non-Project Water source.

-"Type B" - Initial Analysis and Proving Period have shown that the Non-Project source complies with Introduction Standards for each water quality constituent (Appendix A), but is above the Delivery Standards for one or more constituents:
+"Type B" - Initial Analysis and Proving Period have shown that the Non-Project source complies with Introduction Standards for each water quality constituent (Appendix A), but is above the Delivery Standards for one or more constituents.
+Non-Project water sources classified as Type B must:

-- Annual sampling of constituents listed in Table A-1 and regulated constituents listed in Table A-2 - Sampling once every three years for unregulated constituents listed in Table A-2 - All constituents that exceed Delivery Standards prior to mixing (exceedance constituent), must be sampled quarterly - The Wheeling Entity may be required to provide flow data to ensure consistency with operational plans - If the Wheeling Entity demonstrates that an exceedance constituent complies with both Introduction and Delivery Standards (prior to blending) for eight consecutive quarters during ongoing Compliance Monitoring, that constituent will move to the appropriate sampling frequency (based on the designation in Table 1)
+- conduct annual sampling of constituents listed in Table A-1, regulated constituents listed in Table A-2, and microbiology analyses (Table A-2); - sample once every three years for unregulated constituents listed in Table A-2; - sample all constituents that exceed Delivery Standards prior to mixing (exceedance constituent), as determined by modeling, every quarter; - provide flow data to ensure consistency with operational plans, as determined by CAWCD and Reclamation.

+If the Wheeling Entity demonstrates that an exceedance constituent complies with both Introduction and Delivery Standards (prior to blending) for eight consecutive quarters during ongoing Compliance Monitoring, that constituent will move to the appropriate sampling frequency (based on the designation in Table 1).

-"Type C" - Initial Analysis and Proving Period have shown that the Non-Project Water source requires treatment for one or more constituents prior to introduction into the CAP System:
+"Type C" - Initial Analysis and Proving Period have shown that the Non-Project Water source requires treatment for one or more constituents prior to introduction into the CAP System.
+Non-Project water sources classified as Type C must:

-- Annual sampling of constituents listed in Table A-1 and regulated constituents listed in Table A-2 - Sampling once every three years for unregulated constituents listed in Table A-2 - All constituents that exceed Delivery Standards prior to mixing (exceedance constituent), as determined by modeling, must be sampled quarterly - The Wheeling Entity may be required to provide flow data to ensure consistency with operational plans - All constituents that are required to be treated prior to introduction into the canal must be sampled in real-time (if applicable) or monthly to verify successful treatment.
-Operational data (e.g. flow data) may also be required - If the Wheeling Entity demonstrates that an exceedance constituent (untreated) complies with both Introduction and Delivery Standards (prior to blending) for eight consecutive quarters during ongoing Compliance Monitoring, that constituent will move to the appropriate sampling frequency (based on the designation in Table 1).
+- conduct annual sampling of constituents listed in Table A-1, regulated constituents listed in Table A-2, and microbiology analyses (Table A-2); - sample once every three years for unregulated constituents listed in Table A-2; - sample all constituents that exceed Delivery Standards prior to mixing (exceedance constituent), as determined by modeling, every quarter; - provide flow data to ensure consistency with operational plans, as determined by CAWCD and Reclamation; - sample all constituents that are required to be treated prior to introduction into the canal in real-time (if applicable), or monthly to verify successful treatment.
+Operational data (e.g. flow data) may also be required.

+If the Wheeling Entity demonstrates that an exceedance constituent (untreated) complies with both Introduction and Delivery Standards (prior to blending) for eight consecutive quarters during ongoing Compliance Monitoring, that constituent will move to the appropriate sampling frequency (based on the designation in Table 1).